 Jason J. Gurdak, Ph.D., P.H.

-2009 - Present: Assistant Professor of Geology, Department of Geosciences, SFSU
+2009 - 2015: Assistant Professor of Hydrogeology, Department of Earth & Climate Sciences, SFSU

 2009 - Present: Associated Faculty, Environmental Studies Program, SFSU